Stencyl/stencylpedia/block-reference/scene/view.md

 ![set-bg-speed](http://static.stencyl.com/pedia2/block-images/2%20-%20Scene/3%20-%20View/set-bg-speed.png)

-Changes the speed that the specified background layer scrolls at (must have already been a scrolling background).
+Changes the speed that the specified background layer (automatically) scrolls at.
+The layer must be designated as scrolling to begin with for this to work.

 ```
 setScrollSpeedForBackground(0, [TEXT], [NUMBER], [NUMBER]); //specify a layer ID